awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-kubernetes.md

       aws iam create-policy --policy-name my-policy --policy-document file://proxy-auth.json
       ```

-   1. Create an IAM role, attach the policy you created in the previous step to it, create a Kubernetes service account and bind the policy to the Kubernetes service account\.
+   1. Create an IAM role, attach the policy you created in the previous step to it, create a Kubernetes service account, and bind the policy to the Kubernetes service account\.
 The role enables the controller to add, remove, and change App Mesh resources\.

       ```
       eksctl create iamserviceaccount \